4d/docs/docs/WritePro/commands/wp-insert-document-body.md

 ```4d
  $tempRange:=WP Get selection(WPTemplate) //we retrieve the user selection in the WPTemplate document
  $doctoCopy:=WP New($tempRange) //create a new document based on WPTemplate
- WP INSERT DOCUMENT(WPDoc;$doctoCopy;wk replace) //replace contents of WPDoc by the contents of the new document
+ WP Insert document body(WPDoc;$doctoCopy;wk replace) //replace contents of WPDoc by the contents of the new document
 ```

 #### Example 2